When it comes to politics, New York City is not ‘New York City’

 That perception is a function of visibility, just as is the perception of New York being all skyscrapers and taxicabs.
 Media outlets and Hollywood tend to focus on Manhattan because it’s visually interesting and densely populated.
 Manhattan therefore has an outsize voice in the media conversation.
 It has an outsize voice in the political conversation, too, thanks in part to that same density.
 It’s also thanks to the hyperdensity of wealth in the borough, with the Zip codes that line Central Park often topping the lists of the most generous political donors to both political parties.

-The city’s five boroughs correlate to five counties.
+The city’s five boroughs correlate with five counties.
 In 2020, four of those counties cast more votes for Joe Biden than Donald Trump, the exception being Richmond County, better known as Staten Island.

 You’ll notice above that New York County — Manhattan — was one of the most heavily pro-Biden in the country.
 But there were 38 counties that voted more heavily for Biden than did Brooklyn (Kings County) and 73 counties that voted more heavily for Biden than Queens.
-That hardly makes them pro-Trump, especially given that each preferred Biden by about 50 points, but it is a useful reminder that they aren’t Manhattan.
+That hardly makes them pro-Trump, especially given that each preferred Biden by about 50 percentage points, but it is a useful reminder that they aren’t Manhattan.

 We can use all of the results from 2020 to show the city’s politics.
 (For a deeper look at the geographic patterns in the city, I’d recommend this look from FiveThirtyEight.)
 Below, the results of last year’s Democratic presidential primary and the presidential vote.
 In each case, the results are broken out by election district, showing the number of votes cast relative to the city median (the size of the circle) and the relative distribution of those votes between either Biden and Trump (in the general) or between Biden and the combined vote for Sens.
 Bernie Sanders (I-Vt.) and Elizabeth Warren (D-Mass.), in an effort to measure the relative progressiveness of the area.
-The darker the color, the bigger the margin for that candidate(s).
+The darker the color, the bigger the margin for the candidate(s).

 (The relatively empty area in the middle of Manhattan is Central Park.
 The empty area in the southeastern part of Brooklyn is John F. Kennedy International Airport.)